-If you want to trade your crafts or wares at the Bazaars, you are most welcome: please bring yr stock and something nice to set it all out on.
+If you want to trade your crafts or wares at the Bazaars, you are most welcome: please bring your stock and something nice to set it all out on.

 We have many offers of teachers for this camp, and a regular team of experienced Santosa teachers.
 We are keen to encourage other inspiring teachers / bhakti session leaders or workshop facilitators to come and join us.
 If you would like to be considered for teaching at the camp, then please be aware you will be asked to teach a minimum of three sessions in return for a discounted ticket price.
-If this appeals, then please mail a fifty word description of your proposed session and also proof of your current insurance and teaching qualification to firstname.lastname@example.org with the word TEACHER in the subject line together with a HIGH QUALITY HIGH RES PHOTO.
+If this appeals, then please mail a fifty word description of your proposed session and also proof of your current insurance and teaching qualification to firstname.lastname@example.org the word TEACHER in the subject line together with a HIGH QUALITY HIGH RES PHOTO.

 If there is a space in the schedule and your proposal sounds as if it would fit in with what is on offer then one our marvellous schedulers will get back to you.
 If we have run out of space on the schedule by the time you mail us we may well invite you to attend the camp as a paying guest, but to be willing to be on standby / cover duty in case of need, or to step up and offer your session as a spontaneous sharing in a free structure during the camp.
 If you offer three sessions or more then we can make a partial refund of the fee you originally paid, in line with the discounted rate on offer to all Santosa teachers.